HHHedo/SGCL/README.md

 We would like to thank the [OpenSelfSup](https://github.com/open-mmlab/OpenSelfSup), [LocalAgg](https://github.com/HHHedo/LocalAggregation-Pytorch) and [DenseCL](https://github.com/WXinlong/DenseCL) for their open-source projects, [PyContrast](https://github.com/HobbitLong/PyContrast) for its detection evaluation configs .

 ## Citations
 Please consider citing our paper in your publications if the project helps your research.
-BibTeX reference is TBD.
+@article{lin2023sgcl,
+  title={SGCL: Spatial guided contrastive learning on whole-slide pathological images}, author={Lin, Tiancheng and Yu, Zhimiao and Xu, Zengchao and Hu, Hongyu and Xu, Yi and Chen, Chang-Wen}, journal={Medical Image Analysis}, pages={102845}, year={2023}, publisher={Elsevier}
+}